Connect with a certified trainer for free

 • Type2 – Isthmic – this occurs in children and young people, usually as a consequence of repeated stress on the low back.

-• Type 3 – The degenerative (late in life) type is an acquired condition resulting from chronic disk degeneration, leading to long-standing segmental instability and gradual slippage, usually at L4-5
+• Type 3 – The degenerative (late in life) type is an acquired condition resulting from chronic disk degeneration, leading to long-standing lumbar instability and gradual slippage, usually at L4-5.
+This type is often seen in individuals with an aging spine.

 Symptoms